 The degree audit is a tool used by students, academic advisors and the Registrar’s Office to display and track a student’s curriculum requirements for graduation.
 You may access your degree audit in FalconLink; search for Degreeworks (Student).

 Before contacting your advisor or the Registrar’s Office, click the “Process New” button first, which causes DegreeWorks to recalculate and redisplay any information that has changed since the last time you viewed it.
 If there are still questions, email firstname.lastname@example.org and a representative from the Registrar’s office will follow up with you.

 The Registrar’s Office strongly encourages students to have transfer work pre-approved before enrolling in a course.
 Failure to do so may jeopardize meeting the requirement, as it may not be approved for the requirement you are intending.

-For undergraduate students, a student may repeat or retake any course in which a grade of D+, D, or F was received.
-With repeated courses the second grade counts in the calculation of the student’s cumulative GPA, but the original grade will remain on the student’s transcript.
-The student only receives academic credit for the course one time.
-All repeat courses must be taken at Messiah College.
-The courses will be marked on the student’s transcript as repeated when final grades for the term are processed.
+A student may repeat any course in which a grade of D+, D, or F was received.
+With repeated courses, the second grade and credits count in the calculation of the student's cumulative GPA, but the original grade and course will remain on the student's transcript.
+All repeat courses must be taken at Messiah University, including approved off-campus program, subject to the assessment of course equivalency.

 Grade point average is determined by dividing the number of quality points earned by the number of graded credits attempted.
-Credit hours in which the student receive a “P”ass count toward the total credits earned but not toward the GPA.
+Credit hours in which the student receive a "P" (passing grade) count toward the total credits earned but not toward the GPA.
 Credit hours in which the student receives an “F” are calculated in the GPA.

 Click here to calculate your GPA.